pudly/schmopera-hugo/content/articles/san-diego-opera-presenting-a-drive-in-la-boheme.md

 related_people = ["scene/people/joshua-guerrero.md", "scene/people/angel-blue.md"]
 short_description = "“It's going to be like a torpedo of Mimì and Rodolfo's emotional trajectory.
 There's no pause to reflect.
 It's going to go straight through from the moment they meet until the end.
 As a director that's very exciting.
-It makes us shine a light on some of the emotional aspects that sometimes get glossed over,\" she adds. " slug = "san-diego-opera-presenting-a-drive-in-la-boheme" title = "San Diego Opera presenting a drive-in La bohème" youtube_url = ""
+It makes us shine a light on some of the emotional aspects that sometimes get glossed over,\" she adds. " slug = "san-diego-opera-presenting-a-drive-in-la-boheme" title = "San Diego Opera's drive-in La bohème" youtube_url = ""

 +++